 Whoever designed birthday traditions got it right.
 There are presents, cake, a party, flower deliveries, and it’s a day all about you.
 But did you ever wonder how the rest of the world celebrates birthdays?
-If you’re looking to start a new tradition, take inspiration from how birthday traditions are celebrated in other countries.
+If you’re looking to start a new tradition, take inspiration from how birthday party traditions are celebrated in other countries.

 A noted difference between Germany and the United States is that if you’re invited to a birthday celebration, it’s the birthday boy or girl who pays the expenses.
 Additionally, it is said that if you wish someone a happy birthday before their actual birthday it is bad luck.
-For the gents who are single on their 30th birthday, a popular tradition is to sweep the steps of their town hall or another equally busy place.
+For the gents who are single on their 30th, a popular birthday party tradition is to sweep the steps of their town hall or another equally busy place.
 They can’t stop until they find a lucky lady to kiss.

 Birthdays celebrated in Great Britain are similar to the United States with birthday cakes and the singing of “Happy Birthday to You.”
 One distinction is that, sometimes, families will place something symbolic into the birthday cake (such as a coin for riches and wealth) for the birthday boy or girl to discover.